sofianedjerbi/BestViewDistance/README.md

 # ViewDistance:
 #   Min: 4 # Min View Distance.
 Keep it above 4.
 #   Max: 16 # Max View Distance.
 Player can't get above 32.
+#   AFK : 3 # View Distance of "AFK" players.
+You can't assign a value less than 3.
+#   OnLogin: 4 # View Distance assigned on login.
+I advise you to set the same value as Min
 #   Delay: 15 # Delay between calculations.
 Keep it above 5.
 If you increase this, view distance and ReductionIndice will change faster.
 NEED RESTART
-#   AFK : 3 # View Distance of "AFK" players.
-You can't assign a value less than 3.
 # Performances:
 #   PingForReduction: 1000 # If your ping is higher than this value, then your view distance will be reduced.
 Keep it above 400.
 #   PingForAugmentation: 90 # If your ping is less than this value, then your view distance will be increased.
 Keep it below 100.